NOT EVERYTHING IS SOMEONE ELSE’S FAULT

-We recall going down the basement once to discover that our 8-year old son and his cousin had coated the concrete floor with WD-40, and were gleefully sliding around the room on pieces of cardboard.
-Should we have sued The WD-40 Company?
+I recall going down the basement once to discover that my then 8-year old son and his cousin had coated the concrete floor with WD-40, and were gleefully sliding around the room on pieces of cardboard.
+Should I have sued The WD-40 Company?

-There was a lesson there for us, just as there was for Mrs. Terry.
+There was a lesson there for me, just as there was for Mrs. Terry.
 No adult has sufficient capacity for imagination to reasonably foresee what kids might do.

 Terry v.
 Consumers Energy Company, 2016 Mich.
 App.
 LEXIS 303 (Ct.App.
 Michigan, 2016).
 Nine-year-old Julian was injured after he fell while climbing in a tree next to a utility pole.
 His goal was to climb high enough to reach the iron climbing pegs on the pole, which started at over 7 feet off the ground precisely to keep curious kids from using them to climb the pole.